 \section{Use Case Specifics and A/B Test Settings}

 Aftenposten is Norway's leading national newspaper, which provides an online service since the mid-1990s.
-Like many legacy media organizations, Aftenposten faces the challenge of designing an online newspaper that provides a personalized user experience and at the same time supports journalistic missions, such as promoting democracy or social responsibility, and business goals, like subscriber growth~\cite{Vandenbroucke2024It, Bauer2024WhereAre, Lu2020BeyondOptimizing, KarimiIPM2018}.
+Like many legacy media organizations, Aftenposten faces the challenge of designing an online newspaper that provides a personalized user experience and at the same time supports journalistic missions, such as promoting democracy or social responsibility, and business goals, like subscriber growth \cite{Vandenbroucke2024It, Bauer2024WhereAre, Lu2020BeyondOptimizing, KarimiIPM2018}.
 The organization's approach is to implement a controlled level of personalization, where certain parts of the online newspaper are manually curated by editors whereas other parts are algorithmically populated.

-This section details Aftenposten's values and mission and online service and personalization approach in Section \ref{subsec:aftenpostenpersonalization}.
-Afterwards, we present the specifics of an A/B test designed to evaluate the impact of controlled personalization on paying readers---the core focus of this investigation---in Section \ref{subsec:abtestsettings}.
+Section \ref{subsec:aftenpostenpersonalization} details Aftenposten's values, mission, online service and personalization approach.
+Afterward, we present the specifics of an A/B test designed to evaluate the impact of controlled personalization on paying readers---the core focus of this investigation---in Section \ref{subsec:abtestsettings}.